SCHEDULE A SQL QUERY IN 3 STEPS

 The ODBC standard exists for a long time and is supported by almost all databases.
-AutoSQL uses ODBC connections to execute queries.
-From the AutoSQL GUI you can select existing ODBC Data sources.
-So the first step is to setup an ODBC data source if not already available.
+AutoSQL uses ODBC drivers to execute queries on any database.
+From the AutoSQL GUI you can specify a connection string directly, or build one from any of the installed driver wizards.
+If you already have a DSN created from the ODBC Data Source manager, you can also extract the connection string from that.

-In our example we will work with Microsoft SQL server.
+In this example we will work with Microsoft SQL server.
 This is driver is typically already installed on any Windows installation.

 2. Select the way you want to authorize on the SQL server.
 Either to integrated Windows, or a specific database user